krukmat/pwa-lwc-sforce/README.md

-# PWA with Lightning Web Components and Workbox
+# PWA with Lightning Web Components and JSForce

 Sample application showing a Progressive Web App (PWA) built with [Lightning Web Components](https://lwc.dev) and the [Workbox](https://developers.google.com/web/tools/workbox) toolkit.
+The intention is to access real data using [jsforce] (https://jsforce.github.io/).

-This sample application demonstrates how to buid an app that works offline and can be installed on your desktop or on the home screen of your local device.
+This sample application demonstrates how to buid an app that works with PWA and can be installed on your desktop or on the home screen of your local device.
+It also has access to real SF account data.

+you can check the application [live] (https://lwc-wpa-demo.herokuapp.com/)

 ## Installation Instructions